-The BWHS will celebrate its 20th year anniversary in 2015.
+The BWHS celebrated its 20th year anniversary in 2015.
 Grants from the National Institutes of Heath are for 5 years.
-We will continue to apply for re-funding every 5 years and are currently funded through 2017.
-Ongoing funding will enable the study to contribute much more to the understanding of black women’s health.
+We are currently funded through 2022, and will continue to apply for re-funding every 5 years.
+Ongoing funding will enable the study to contribute much more to the understanding of Black women’s health.

-How long the BWHS should last depends on what needs to be learned.
+How long the BWHS should last depends on what needs to be learned and on whether enough participants continue to complete the questionnaires to produce valid results.
 If we want to learn about hypertension, a common illness, 5 years is enough to answer some important questions.
 Over the first 5 years of the BWHS, thousands of participants developed this condition, enough to be able to assess whether a wide range of factors are related to it.
 But rare illnesses are a different story.
-Lupus, for example, occurs much more commonly among black women than among other ethnic groups, and yet it is still a rare illness even among black women.
+Lupus, for example, occurs much more commonly among Black women than among other ethnic groups, and yet it is still a rare illness even among Black women.
 In the first 5 years of the BWHS, about 100 women developed lupus.
 After 10 years, that number was around 200.
 That was enough to start studying lupus, but not enough for answers to many questions.
 And even for common illnesses, new questions arise that require collecting further information.
 Because many important and serious illnesses are rare, and because new questions arise about common illnesses, some follow-up studies, such as the Nurses’ Health Study of white women, are now well beyond their 30th year.
 The BWHS will continue for as long as NIH thinks the study is worthwhile enough to provide funding for the work, and as long as most BWHS members continue to participate and update their health information every two years.

 What happens to your questionnaire